 For the nine months ended September 30, 2023, Texas home sale revenues were flat when compared with the prior year period due to a 2% decrease in closings partially offset by a 2% increase in average selling price.
 The decrease in closings was mixed among markets while the increase in average selling price occurred across the majority of markets.
-Income before income taxes decreased 13%, primarily due to lower gross margins across all markets.
-The increase in net new orders was mixed among markets.
+Income before income taxes decreased 13% 15%, primarily due to lower revenues within our Mid-Atlantic operations and lower gross margins across the majority of markets.
+Net new orders increased across all markets.